uktrade/ords/README.md

 Remember to be clear and concise when describing the issue and providing relevant information.
 This will help others understand and address the problem effectively.

 ## Semantic Versioning
 We use semantic Versioning, to version tag the ORDS open standard, semantic Versioning is a versioning scheme that uses a three-part number format (X.Y.Z) to convey information about compatibility, changes, and updates.
-It can be found at [Version Management Policy].
+It can be found at [Version Management Policy](https://github.com/uktrade/ords/blob/main/VERSIONCONTROLPOLICY.md).

 ## What does the Code of Conduct mean for me?